 ‘I also fucked [my cafe business] into liquidation… I fucked up my family… I fucked my friend by fucking her boyfriend… And sometimes I wish I didn’t even know that fucking existed.
 And I know that my body, as it is now, really is the only thing I have left, and when that gets old and unfuckable I may as well just kill it.
 And somehow there isn’t anything worse than someone who doesn’t want to fuck me.
 I fuck everything except for when I was in your office, I really wasn’t trying to have sex.
 You know, everyone feels like this a little bit, and they’re just not talking about it, or I’m completely fucking alone which isn’t fucking funny.’

-Episode 2 of series one is made up of jokes about: Phoebe having a piss, Phoebe obsessed with fucking, Phoebe’s bleeding vagina, Phoebe’s small breasts, Phoebe masturbating and Phoebe’s vibrator.
+Episode 2 of series one is made up of jokes about: Phoebe having a piss, Phoebe obsessed with fucking (again), Phoebe’s bleeding vagina, Phoebe’s small breasts, Phoebe masturbating and Phoebe’s vibrator.
 At the end of the episode she steals a bottle of wine from a local shop.
 Episode 3 gags: farts (like mum’s!
 She’s got ‘mum-bum’!), deformed penis, ‘shit grieving’, sending photos of your vagina to an ex-boyfriend… you get the idea.
-On and on and on it goes, although all these brilliant jokes and acute observations on what it is like to be exactly like Phoebe Waller-Bridge sort of peter out during the first series as the jokes give way to drama, to the interest we are supposed to have in the characters and in the plot.
+On and on and on it goes, although all this mad, mind-blowing wit and acute observations on what it is like to be exactly like Phoebe Waller-Bridge sort of peter out during the first series as the jokes give way to drama, to the interest we are supposed to have in the characters and in the plot.

 Episode 1 of series two has a quite extraordinary insight into Fleabag’s characterisation.
 The scene is building up to a menstruation joke — Fleabag’s sister is bleeding, chuckle — but then it turns out to be… a miscarriage!
 ‘Get your hands off my miscarriage!’ she cries.
 Not quite a full joke, of course; a bit of sadness follows, ‘it’s mine,’ she whispers, ‘it’s mine…’ And then a few minutes later she’s getting pissed and trying to pretend nothing has happened.
 What are we to make of this?
 It could happen, after all, in the ‘real world’.
 Someone could be this fucked up.
 But how does Waller-Bridge deal with it?
 She doesn’t.
 Nothing is made of it!
 The event — the secret miscarriage — yes, that is a big plot point.
 But the person, the sister, who reacts in this totally and utterly fucked-up manner?
 What happens to her?
 Well, four episodes later she reacts ten times more intensely to a bad haircut.
 But then, ‘hair is everything.’

-It’s difficult for a show to be this well loved, and this successful, without there being something good about it — and there is.
-Phoebe Waller-Bridge can be quite charming, particularly when she does her (famous is it?) ‘wait, what? no!’ awkward little wrinkle (two or three times an episode), her sister does play uptight okay (until she ‘actually’ laughs, then it’s horrific) and the two of them versus the cartoonishly evil step-mother5 is crude but effective.
-The ‘Hot Priest’ in the second series is quite charming too, and their romance is handled quite well,6 at least for an episode or two; but how does that conclude, the central arc of the second series?
+It’s difficult for a show to be this well loved, and this successful, without there being something good about it — and there is, just about.
+Phoebe Waller-Bridge can be quite charming, particularly when she does her (famous is it?) ‘wait, what? no!’ awkward little nose-wrinkle (two or three times an episode), her sister does play uptight okay (until she ‘actually’ laughs, then it’s horrific) and the two of them versus the cartoonishly evil step-mother6 is crude but effective.
+The ‘Hot Priest’ in the second series is quite charming too, and their romance is handled quite well,7 at least for an episode or two; but how does that evolve and conclude, the central arc of the second series?

 Remember Hadley Freeman, of the Guardian?
 Hadley loves Tom Hanks, Nicholas Cage, Romancing the Stone, Dirty Dancing, mass-murderer and arms-dealer Hilary Clinton and the persecution and torture of Julian Assange.
 She also loves Fleabag (’obviously!’), but, she tweeted, ‘I thought the (admittedly hot) priest was emotionally manipulative, toxically selfish and dangerously broken.’
 This is because during a pretend confession he makes a move on Fleabag, which she gratefully reciprocates.
 This makes him ‘emotionally manipulative, toxically selfish and dangerously broken.’
 Hold on, no, not just this, also because he has sex with Phoebe ‘even though he’s taken (by God)’ The sanest event in this entire series, a man giving up his idiotic life of celibacy to be with a woman he loves, shows he’s really a ‘Hot But Horrible Man’.